All You’ve Ever Wanted To Know About Argan Oil

 The cosmetic oil has a much milder scent compared with its culinary sister, making it suitable for those with sensitivity to strong smells.

 The best quality argan oil should be also un-deodorised.
-The deodorisation process removes the argan nut’s scent along with many important nutrients that makes the oil so sought after in first place.
+The deodorisation process removes the argan nut’s scent along with many important nutrients that makes the oil so sought after in the first place.

 Four Ways To Identify Real Argan Oil